 Just Anatomy is just cool

-We are two creative veterinary anatomists / scientists / researchers whose fields of interest collide to ultimately demonstrate the beauty of animal morphology.
-You could say we have our heads in the clouds!
-Indeed, officially it is called anatomy but this is far too earth-bound an explanation for what we do.
+I'm a veterinary anatomist / scientist / researcher whose field of interest collide to ultimately demonstrate the beauty of animal morphology.
+You could say I have my head in the clouds!
+Indeed, officially it is called anatomy but this is far too earth-bound an explanation for what I do.

-We herald from a shared background as Doctors of Veterinary Medicine and continued down the path of research towards PhDs in Veterinary and Animal Sciences.
-We also have a combined Veterinary Anatomy teaching experience of 22 years in both University and Private School settings.
+I have a background as Doctors of Veterinary Medicine and continued down the path of research towards PhD in Veterinary and Animal Sciences.
+I worked together with dr. Kalman Czeibert (DVM, PhD) in several projects (some related images can be seen in the photo gallery), and I have a Veterinary Anatomy teaching experience in both University and Private School settings.

-Our prime focus is on Veterinary Research where we integrate and combine traditional anatomical knowledge with state of art 3D reconstruction and modeling using data from a variety of diagnostic modalities such as CT, MR, surface scanning and cryosectioning.
-Additionally, we love our roles in teaching (either on- or offline).
+My prime focus is on Veterinary Research where one could integrate and combine the traditional anatomical knowledge with state of art 3D reconstruction and modeling using data from a variety of diagnostic modalities such as CT, MR, surface scanning and cryosectioning.
+Additionally, I do teaching (either on- or offline).

 I graduated as a vet in 1998.
 Afterwards, I've worked at the Anatomy and Histology Department of the Veterinary University in Budapest as an anatomy teacher.
 I have been involved teaching of anatomy and topographic anatomy of domestic animals and birds for Hungarian, German and English student.
 In 2005 I joined a research group for preclinical human large animal studies at the Diagnostic, Imaging and Research Center of the Kaposvar University.
 I was involved in different research activities including AMI (artificial myocardial infarct), stent implantation, artificial valve development, CT and MR based large animal research activities. .
 I defended my PhD in 2012 in cardiovascular analysis of the domestic turkey.
 Between 2014-2015 I was an assistant professor for veterinary anatomy and diagnostic imaging at the University Alaska Fairbanks (UAF).
 In 2015 I continued my work at the research group again at Kaposvar.